rdesktop/rdesktop/uiports/readme.txt

 see qtreadme.txt for info on the Qt/X11 uiport

-see qtereadme.txt for info on the Qt embeded uiport
+see qtereadme.txt for info on the Qt embedded uiport

 see svgareadme.txt for info on the svga uiport